openhab/openhab-addons/bundles/org.openhab.binding.doorbird/README.md

 end
 ```

-Alternatively, using an item that references the *rawbutton-on-off-switch* profile:
+Alternatively, detecting a doorbell press using an item that references the *rawbutton-on-off-switch* profile:

 ```
 rule "Doorbell Button Pressed"